connectome-neuprint/CBLAST/README.md

 Cluster neurons based on synaptic connectivity to derive cell types.

 This application has numerous strategies for extracting features for different neurons that can be used for automatic clustering.
-Thees tools can be run offline or within Jupyer notebooks to faciliate interactive exploration.
+These tools can be run offline or within Jupyer notebooks to faciliate interactive exploration.

 # installation and running